ipld/ipld/specs/transport/car/carv2/index.md

 As the index only contains the hash digest bytes, other details contained within the block's CID and the length of the block's bytes must be derived by inspecting the initial bytes of the block entry within the data payload.

-Indexes **should not include identity hash CIDs**.
+Indexes **should not include identity hash CIDs unless the `fully-indexed` characteristic is set**.
 It is assumed that any use of a CARv2 as a blockstore will return identity CID data immediately by extracting it from the CID, therefore there should be no need to provide indexing for such entries.
+However, when `fully-indexed` characteristic is set, the blockstore should persist blocks with identity CID into the CARv2 data payload and index them.

 #### Format `0x0400`: IndexSorted

-A unsigned varint of `0x0400` at the "Index offset" byte position indicates the remaining bytes of the CAR should be interpreted as the "IndexSorted" format.
+An unsigned varint of `0x0400` at the "Index offset" byte position indicates the remaining bytes of the CAR should be interpreted as the "IndexSorted" format.

 IndexSorted sorts hash digests by two dimensions: first into buckets of _digest length_, smallest to largest, and then within those buckets ordered by a simple byte-wise sorting.
 In this way, locating a hash digest within the CAR requires first finding the bucket matching the length of the requested hash digest, then searching the ordered list of digests within that bucket to find the matching entry.